ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 {% include tip.html content="For a very large system, a five digit format also works.
 Edit the awk lines above from %4i to %5i to create your .ndx files." %}

+{% include tip.html content="Instead of using active site C-alpha atoms, another possibility is to use all active site atoms.
+You need to modify your scripts to generate the correct index file for that." %}

 Save your selection file as "selections.ndx"